 Beginning HookYou start in the middle of the action, rather than “from the beginning.”
 Immerse your protagonist in trouble as fast as possible.
 Show us your lowest point, then make readers wait for the payoff.
-Avoid using narrative summary to give away too much information too early.
+Avoid using a narrative summary to give away too much information too early.
 Example: After twenty years of hating your father, you got over it when he saved your son’s life.
 If the climax of your story is the dramatic rescue demonstrating his sacrifice for you, the reader shouldn’t know this at story onset (you’ll begin your story long enough before the rescue to fully demonstrate the problems with your father and the ramifications of those difficulties).
 The beginning hook should contain the inciting incident of the global story (the call to adventure, Hero’s Journey terminology) and your first progressive complication (refusal of the call).
 You will likely demonstrate how you experienced shock and then denial in regards to your theme.

 Middle BuildHere, you are ratcheting up the trouble.
-Demonstrate how everything you did to try to solve your problem progressively worsened the situation until you hit the height of cognitive dissonance, until your situation appeared hopeless.
+Demonstrate how everything you did to try to solve your problem progressively worsened the situation until you hit the height of cognitive dissonance and your situation appeared hopeless.
 This is known as the All-Is-Lost Scene.
 Your middle build will contain your second major progressive complication of the global story (crossing the threshold), your third progressive complication (test, allies, enemies), the turning point complication (the ordeal), and the crisis (apotheosis).
-Your will likely demonstrate how you experienced anger, bargaining, depression, and deliberation.
+You will likely demonstrate how you experienced anger, bargaining, depression, and deliberation.

+Ending PayoffBecause of what you’ve learned and how you grew through all those setbacks, you demonstrate how you rose to the challenge and won the day.
+The Ending payoff will include your climax (the resurrection) and the resolution of the global story (reward and return.
+You will likely demonstrate the major choice you made in action and how you integrated the knowledge you gained in through action that signifies change.
 Editor Tip for Global Story: All good memoirs have takeaways; meaningful reflection on your world and speculative prose demonstrating a specific experience within dramatic scenes.
 Lace these moments into scenes without spoon-feeding your reader.
 Go ahead, burst your reader’s heart, crush them with the weight of your insight and surprise them with their own.
 Allow them an emotional mirroring of your experience.
 You’ll be assuring them they’re not alone, that they are correct in their assumption that the world is a crazy-ass place.

 You’ve answered the Six Core Questions,